Skip to content

 2

-Document secondary damage to gutters, downspouts, AC units, flashing, and soft metals (aluminum or copper trim) with dated photos and notes, as these items provide corroborating evidence of hail size and intensity.
+Document damage to gutters, downspouts, AC units, and other soft metals with close-up photographs and notes, as these items often require separate claims or add-ons to the primary roof repair.

 3